 What should I do if I suspect I was a victim of ransomware?

-If you suspect your computer may be impacted by Ransomware, please contact your local IT Support group immediately so we can assist with containment of the malware and any recovery operations that might be possible.
+If you suspect your computer may be impacted by ransomware, contact your local IT support group immediately so we can assist with containment of the malware and any recovery operations that might be possible.

 A security researcher publicly disclosed a vulnerability in the WPA2 encryption protocol on Monday, October 16th.
 Most devices and routers currently rely on WPA2 to encrypt Wi-Fi traffic.

 This vulnerability poses a very low risk to individuals using the UMB network.
 UMB servers with sensitive data are using HTTPS which encrypts data in transit.
 Security patches are being installed on campus wireless network equipment, and new updates and patches will be installed as soon as they are released by the vendor.

 Apple, Google, Microsoft and other technology companies are in the process of addressing issues related to the KRACK Wi-Fi security vulnerability.
 Many companies have announced that they have already patched the KRACK Wi-Fi exploit.

 To clarify, the following is what an attacker can and cannot do using the KRACK vulnerability: